-- "37.2 The Supreme Court ruled that, even if the dominancy test was applied, there could not be any confusingly similarity between the said marks as since the words or devices in the petitioner's mark did not point out the ownership or origin of the goods.
+- "37.1 In the said case, the petitioner alleged that respondent's MARK mark was confusingly similar to its MARK VII, MARK TEN and LARK marks. - "37.2 The Supreme Court ruled that, even if the dominancy test was applied, there could not be any confusingly similarity between the said marks as since the words or devices in the petitioner's mark did not point out the ownership or origin of the goods.
 Thus: $x \times x$ - "38.
 Since the BICYCLE mark consists only of a generic and descriptive word that does not point out the origin or ownership of the playing cards and related items opposer uses the mark for, the ordinary consumer cannot possibly be deceived that respondent-applicant's souvenir cards belongs to opposer.

-- "39.
-Opposer likewise files its Opposition on the following (a) the approval of respondent-applicant's trademark grounds: application will cause grave and irreparable damage and injury to opposer; (b) The registration of the trademark in the name of respondentapplicant will violate proprietary rights and interest, business reputation and goodwill of the opposer over its trademark considering that the distinctiveness of the BICYCLE trademark will be diluted and hence, would be in violation of Section 168.19 of the Intellectual Property Code; (c) The registration for the applied-for mark will not only prejudice the opposer, but will also cause respondent-applicant to unfairly profit from the goodwill, fame and notoriety of opposer's trademark registrations; and (d) Respondent-applicant's registration and use of the trademark in connection with goods under Class 28 will weaken the uniqueness and distinctiveness of Opposer's BICYCLE and will tarnish or dilute the distinctive quality of opposer's trademark which will result in the gradual attenuation of whittling way of value of Opposer's trademark, in violation of Opposer's proprietary rights. - "40.
+- 439. Opposer likewise files its Opposition on the following grounds: (a) the approval of respondent-applicant's trademark application will cause grave and irreparable damage and injury to opposer; (b) The registration of the trademark in the name of respondentapplicant will violate proprietary rights and interest, business reputation and goodwill of the opposer over its trademark considering that the distinctiveness of the BICYCLE trademark will be diluted and hence. would be in violation of Section 168.19 of the Intellectual Property Code; (c) The registration for the applied-for mark will not only prejudice the opposer, but will also cause respondent-applicant to unfairly profit from the goodwill, fame and notoriety of opposer's trademark registrations; and (d) Respondent-applicant's registration and use of the trademark in connection with goods under Class 28 will weaken the uniqueness and distinctiveness of Opposer's BICYCLE and will tarnish or dilute the distinctive quality of opposer's trademark which will result in the gradual attenuation of whittling way of value of Opposer's trademark, in violation of Opposer's proprietary rights. - "40.
 To reiterate, Respondent-Applicant's souvenir cards cater to the Overseas Filipino Workers (OFW), "balikbayans" or returning Filipino citizen, and tourists interested in collecting Filipino tokens.
 To date, Respondent-Applicant's limited clientele consists of her family and personal friends; participants in village bazaars held in her residential subdivision; and selected souvenir outlets. - "41.
 On the other hand, Opposer's cards are primarily marketed as "playing cards."
 As admitted by Opposer, their products may be purchased online and are distributed principally to casinos.
 They are of interest to consumers intended in traditional card games and for use in actual game play considering the quality of their product.
-Respondent-Applicant's product is not intended for actual or extensive play but to be kept as a Philippine souvenir, that is why its channel of trade differs substantially from Opposer and negates any likelihood of confusion. - "42.
-In view of the foregoing, Opposer's assertion that the w/ registration of Respondent-applicant's mark will cause grave and irreparable injury to Opposer which may violate its proprietary rights, interests, business reputation thereby enabling Respondent-Applicant to unfairly profit commercially from such trademark registration becomes utterly baseless.
+Respondent-Applicant's product is not intended for actual or extensive play but to be kept as a Philippine souvenir, that is why its channel of trade differs substantially from Opposer and negates any likelihood of confusion.

-^{168.1.} A person who hajidentified in the mind of the public the goods he manufactures or deals in, his business or services from those of others, whether or not a registered mark is employed, has a property right in the goodwill of the said goods, business or services so identified, which will be protected in the same manner as the other property rights.
+^{168.1.} A person who ha identified in the mind of the public the goods he manufactures or deals in, his business or services from those of others, whether or not a registered mark is employed, has a property right in the goodwill of the said goods, business or services so identified, which will be protected in the same manner as the other property rights.